borntofrappe/game-development/03 Match Three/Match Three 4/README.md

 self.tiles[y][x].y = -1
 ```

-With a tween then, the tiles are repositioned to their rightful place.
+With a tween then, the tiles fall into their rightful place.

 ```lua
 Timer.tween(